seattle-javascript-401d7/rest_api/timforman/README.md

 2. In a different terminal window enter "export APP_SECRET='appsecret'"
 3. Launch node server.js in a separate terminal window.
 4. In a third terminal window run GET POST etc. from the command line.

+## Testing
+Linter and Mocha tests run from the Gulp default.
+With mongod and the server running, type 'gulp' at the command line of the third terminal window.

+## Sign-up
-5. To signup, input a username and password in the format below at the command line:
+To signup, input a username and password in the format below at the command line:
 ```
 echo '{"username": "Kid", "password": "password1"}' | http POST localhost:3000/api/signup
 ```

+## Sign-in
 To sign-in, input your username and password in the format below at the command line(a token will be assigned whenever a user is signed-in, which is needed to process REST methods):
 ```
 http -a Kid:password1 localhost:3000/api/signin